Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Pros:

-- Consistently fast connection speeds — near the top in every test
+- Consistently fast speeds — near the top in every test

-- Self-owned server hardware across the full network
+- Self-owned server hardware across the entire network

 - Unlimited connections